rabbitmq/ra/docs/internals/COMPACTION.md

 Segments will be compacted when 2 or more adjacent segments fit into a single segment.

-The new segment will have the naming format `OLD-NEW.segment`
+During compaction the target segment will have the naming format `001-002-003.compacting` such that each segment (001, 002, 003) name is present in the compacting name.

-This means that a single segment can only be compacted once e.g `001.segment -> 001-001.segment` as after this  there is no new name available and it has to wait until it can be compacted with the adjacent segment.
-Single segment compaction could be optional and only triggered when a substantial, say 75% or more entries / data can be deleted.
+An upper limit on the maximum number of source segments will have to be set to ensure the compacting file name doesn't get ridiculously long.
+E.g. 8.

+Once the compacting segment has been synced the lowest numbered segment will be hard linked to the compacting segment.
+Each of the compacted higher numbered segments (003, 004) will then have a symlink created (e.g. 003.link) pointing to the lowest numbered segment (002) then the link is renamed to the source file: `003.link -> 003` (NB not atomic).

+`001-002-003.compacting` is then deleted (but 002 is still hard linked so the data will remain).

-This naming format means it is easy to identify dead segments after an unclean exit.
+This naming format means it is easy to identify partially compacted segments after an unclean exit.
+All `*.compacting` files with a link count of 1 will be deleted as it is not clear at what stage the unclean exit occurred.

-During compaction a different extension will be used: `002-004.compacting` and after an unclean shutdown any such files will be removed.
-Once synced it will be renamed to `.segment` and some time after the source files will be deleted (Once the Ra server has updated its list of segments).
+If a compacting file has a link count of 2 (or more???) the compacting writes completed and the lowest numbered segment was hard linked to the compacting segment.
+We don't know if all symlinks were created correctly so we need to ensure this during recovery.

+Once we've ensured there are hard or symlinks for all the source files the compacting file can be deleted.

+The symlinks are there so that any pending read references to the old segment name are still valid for some time after but the disk space for the source segment will still be reclaimed when the links replace the files.

+Some time later the symbolic links can be removed.

+Single segment compaction would work the same as we can directly rename e.g. the compacted segment `001.compacting` to `001.segment` without breaking any references to the segment.
+Single segment compaction should only be triggered when a certain limit has been reached, e.g. > 50% of indexes can be cleared up.

+TODO: how to handle compaction of segments that have indexes that never were committed, i.e. overwritten?

 #### When does phase 3 compaction run?